turingschool/curriculum/source/projects/binary_search_tree.markdown

 * find the `minimum` value in the tree
 * implement a `sort` that outputs an array of the values in sorted order (by traversing the tree, not using Ruby's sort method)

-As the final challenge, add the ability to `delete` a value from the tree and repair the tree.

-Beyond your tests, data should come in and go out using files:

-* import data from a file with one value per line (values are unique within the input)
-* output a file, similar to the input file, with the values in ascending order

 ## Extensions